Jazz

 Additional options are documented in the README.run file.

-The latest release of Jazz, which requires JRE 11+, is v2.8.14, released on 11/12/2023 (Release Notes)
+The latest release of Jazz, which requires JRE 11+, is v2.9, released on 1/31/2024 (Release Notes)

 You should automatically be updated to this version (and future versions) when you restart Jazz.

 NOTE: In the unlikely event that you are still on Linux Debian Jesse OS, this release may NOT work for you, as the default JDK for that OS is the old JDK 8 in /usr/local/jdk.
-In that case, you have two options:
+In that case, you will need to point to a JRE/JDK 11+ explicitly by setting your $JAVA_HOME environment variable like this: then source your updated environment and confirm that your path is picking up the correct Java as described in step #1 above.

 Configuring Jazz